iNMR icon

 iNMR can also open ASCII files (".txt") in the formats generated by iNMR itself or plain lists of real and imaginary values, one pair per line, Unix style (LF-separated).

 Choose the command File > Open.
 Select the file corresponding to your spectrum.
 If the spectrum corresponds to a folder, select any of the files at the top level of the folder.
-You can select more than one spectrum.
+On the Mac, you can select more than one spectrum and you can simply select a folder instead of one of the inner files.

-Alternatively, drag the corresponding file(s) (or folder(s)) onto the iNMR icon (into the Finder or into the Dock).
+Alternatively, on the Mac, drag the corresponding file(s) (or folder(s)) onto the iNMR icon (into the Finder or into the Dock).

 Alternatively, if the name of the file is reported inside the menu File > Open Recent, choose it from that menu.